Birth Doula Support

 JOYFUL BIRTHING’S DOULAS

-The doulas at Joyful Birthing share the philosophy of supporting couples to achieve a positive, empowering birthing and postpartum experience, on their own terms as they define it.
+The doulas at Joyful Birthing share the philosophy of supporting couples to achieve a positive, empowering birthing and postpartum experience, on their terms as they define it.
 We believe that every woman deserves the compassionate support of a doula, regardless of her hopes for the birth.
-Our practice is focused providing evidence-based guidance, respectful support, and staying current with best practices for supporting couples through pregnancy, labor & delivery, and early parenthood.
+Our practice is focused on providing evidence-based guidance, respectful support, and staying current with best practices for supporting couples through pregnancy, labor & delivery, and early parenthood.
 We serve the greater Boston area, including the South Shore, North Shore, seacoast New Hampshire, and surrounding areas.
-Our fees range from $1800-$2500.

 WHAT ELLIE’S CLIENTS SAY: